The long room in trinity college dublin library a must see on a 2 days Dublin itinerary

 Dublin is generally the first stop for visitors coming to Ireland.
-The capital of the Emerald Isle is a buzzing, vibrant and atmospheric city with amazing pubs, friendly people, history and that all important Irish craic.
-With so many things to do it can be hard to narrow it down and decide what you must do in your 48 hours in Dublin.
-Being Irish, myself and Mister Lavin know all the best spots that you just can’t miss on your 2 days in Dublin and we have come up with the ultimate 2 days in Dublin itinerary to help you plan your Dublin trip.
+The capital of the Emerald Isle is a buzzing, vibrant, and atmospheric city with amazing pubs, friendly people, history, and all important Irish craic.
+With so many things to do, it can be hard to narrow it down and decide what you must do in your 48 hours in Dublin.
+Being Irish, we know all the best spots that you can’t miss during your 2 days in Dublin.
+With our local knowledge, we have come up with the ultimate 2 days in Dublin itinerary to help you plan your Dublin trip.

 How to get to Dublin city centre from Dublin airport